Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Both brokers have the same features, which is enough for passive investors.

 The advantage of Swissquote is that they are well-established and have a good reputation.
-So, you will have to choose between the price and the trust of a well-known company.
+So, you must choose between the price and the trust of a well-known company.

 If you want more information, you can read my review of Swissquote.